nahidsultan23/Codility/README.md

 Solutions of the Lessons on Codility website

 * The scores from Codality have been added at the top of each script.
 * Most of the solutions have scored 100%.
-Some of the solutions have less that 100% score because they only failed some of the Performance Tests.
-But they got 100% in Correctness Test.
+Some of them have less than 100% score because they only failed some of the Performance Tests.
+But they got 100% in Correctness Tests.